Top 10 Tips for Maintaining Emotional Health in Stressful Times

 7. Acknowledge that providing health care can be stressful work.
 Providing high quality health care for patients is not easy work and can be quite demanding and stressful at times.
 Declaring these truths doesn’t make them any less true, but it does own our humanity.
 None of us are immune to these workplace stressors, so let’s stop pretending that we are superhuman!
 Take the time to appropriately share with your clinical/clerkship colleagues how the physical efforts of patient care are affecting you psychologically.
 It will build up your capacity/stamina if you do share, and also prevent burnout.

 8. Engage in self care.
-When you fly on airplanes and flight attendants go over the oxygen masks, they always tell you to “put on your mask before you put on those of others.”
+When you fly on airplanes and flight attendants go over the oxygen masks, they always tell you to “put on your own mask before you help others.”
 This is a great metaphor for how we need to take care of ourselves so that we can take care of others.
-In fact taking time for yourself is not a selfish task-- it’s quite selfless!
-Protected time to focus on your own needs will keep you healthy for the long run-- this is a marathon, not a sprint.
+In fact, taking time for yourself is not a selfish task — it’s quite selfless!
+Protected time to focus on your own needs will keep you healthy for the long run — this is a marathon, not a sprint.

 9. Help-seeking behaviors are signs of healthy health professionals.
 I like to tell my patients that seeking help and showing emotion are signs of strength, not weakness.
-This can be hard to hear, especially as stereotypically male behavior in the United States is to “be tough/strong.”
+This can be hard to hear, especially as stereotypically male behavior in the United States is to be tough and strong.
 But if we want to be healthy health professionals, shouldn’t we be “practicing what we preach” by seeking care ourselves when we need it?
 That includes seeking mental health services every bit as much as seeking physical health services.

 10. We are social creatures because we’re mammals.
-By definition humans are mammals.
+By definition, humans are mammals.
 That means we crave social contact, enjoy being in communities of other humans, and like physical touch (contrast this to reptiles for example).
 So, let’s not try to deny our biology.
-At the same time, we are also smart mammals (I won’t speculate on which mammals are the least smart).
-So, let’s use our human brains and our mammalian instincts in concert to do socializing in healthy ways, both for us individually and for the entire human race.
+At the same time, we are also smart mammals.
+(I won’t speculate on which mammals are the least smart.)
+So, let’s use our human brains and our mammalian instincts in concert to socialize in healthy ways, both for us individually and for the entire human race.

 Take especially good care of yourselves and each other during the stress of medical school (and beyond).